bobwzb/Draw_A_Ball/README.md

 max(L·N,0)

 L is the direction of the light.
 N is normal.
 We use the max function is because if the intersection angle is over 90, there won't be light at this point.
 It may cause the picture is too dark.
-So we choose to use another sslution here, Half Lambert.
+So we choose to use another solution named Half Lambert here.

 ![image](https://github.com/bobwzb/Draw_A_Ball/blob/master/images/half%20lambert.jpg)